Director of Worship Gregory DuPont 896-0241

 Instrumentalists can share their talents through Music Ministry.
 Opportunities exist for instrumental music at weekend liturgies on a regular basis and other liturgies (Christmas and Easter) where special music is required.
 If you play an instrument, call Gregory to discuss.
 A contemporary ensemble is being planned.

 Extraordinary Ministers of Holy Communion These ministers distribute the Body and Blood of Christ during Mass, and by taking the Eucharist to the ill and homebound.
 The Archdiocese has mandatory formation classes that each minister must attend to receive their mandate from the Archbishop, with additional training provided by the parish.
-Contact: Joni Richter 896-0241 Ext 15
+Contact Joni Richter 896-0241

 Lectors Adults and youth can proclaim the word of God!
 Training is required as is some rehearsal to learn the timing of approaching the ambo and to acquire vocal and enunciation skills required to proclaim with reverence.
-To ensure the best preparation, workbooks and training is provided.
-Contact: Linda Carter 459-3523
+To ensure the best preparation, workbooks and training are provided.

 The Worship Committee is instrumental in the planning of community prayer, the celebration of the sacraments and weekend liturgies.
 Membership is made up of the Ministry Leaders in areas of worship.
-If you would like to be involved in the ministry of planning, preparing and executing worship at OLOL, please contact: Gregory DuPont 896-0241 Ext 17
+If you would like to be involved in the ministry of planning, preparing and executing worship at Our Lady of Lourdes, please contact: Gregory DuPont 896-0241

 - Parish School